GenOL: Generating Diverse Examples for Name-only Online Learning: Experiments

-Even in the absence of hard negative concepts, \frameworkname outperforms models trained with both manually annotated and web-scraped data by leveraging the ability of LLMs to generate prompts for hard negative examples and the controllability of T2I generative models through text prompts~\citep{nie2021controllable}.
-For the prompts we use to select hard negative examples, see Sec.~\ref{app:sec:select_hard_negative}.
+Even without manual annotation, \frameworkname outperforms models trained with both MA and web-scraped data by leveraging LLMs' commonsense prior and the controllability of T2I generative models~\citep{nie2021controllable}.
+We provide prompts that we employ to select hard negative concepts in Section~\ref{app:sec:select_hard_negative}.

+\textbf{Effectiveness of \frameworkname in online learning setup.} We further validate that \frameworkname outperforms baseline methods even in online learning setups without distribution shifts (\ie, where all target concepts are presented at once).
+We provide detailed results in Sec.~\ref{sec:appx:joint} for space's sake.

-\paragraph{Comparison of \promptmethod with Diverse Prompt Generation Methods.} To evaluate the effectiveness of \promptmethod in diverse prompt generation, we compare models trained on data generated from prompts derived by prompt generation baselines (LE, CHB, SC, and CCG).
-As shown in Tab.~\ref{tab:pacs_domainnet_resnet}, \promptmethod significantly outperforms the baselines, both with and without the combination of \ensemblemethod.
-We attribute this performance improvement to two key components of the prompts: recurrent prompt generation (RPG), which reduces the overlap between generated prompts, and hierarchical generation (HIG), which addresses the \emph{lost-in-the-middle} challenge~\citep{liu2024lost} that arises from solely using RPG.
-We provide an ablation study of these two components of \promptmethod in Sec.~\ref{sec:appx:ablation_hcfr}.
-Furthermore, we analyze the Diversity~\citep{naeem2020reliable} and Recognizability~\citep{fan2024scaling} of images generated by each prompt generation baseline in Sec.~\ref{sec:appx:hcfr_comp_further} in the Appendix for the sake of space.
+\textbf{Comparison of \promptmethod with Prompt Generation Methods.} To validate the effectiveness of \promptmethod in diverse prompt generation, we compare models trained on data generated from prompts derived by prompt generation baselines (LE, CHB, SC, and CCG).
+As shown in Table~\ref{tab:pacs_domainnet_resnet}, \promptmethod significantly outperforms the baselines, with and without \ensemblemethod.
+We attribute this improvement to two key components of \promptmethod: recurrent prompt generation (RPG), which mitigates prompt overlap, and hierarchical generation (HIG), which alleviates the lost-in-the-middle issue~\citep{liu2024lost} that arises with RPG alone.
+An ablation of these components, along with Diversity~\citep{naeem2020reliable} and Recognizability~\citep{fan2024scaling} analyses, is provided in Section~\ref{sec:appx:hcfr_comp_further}.